Pelatihan-SQA-DAnS/digigoods/README.md

 The API provides the following core services:

 - Users Service: Manages customer data and authentication.
-For this initial prototype, authentication is:w handled via a simple username and password.
+For this initial prototype, authentication is handled via a simple username and password.
 - Products Service: Provides a catalogue of available digital goods, such as prepaid mobile credits, digital storefront points (e.g., Steam, Google Play), and subscription codes (e.g., Spotify, Netflix).
 - Shopping Cart Service: Manages the list of products a user intends to purchase.
 It interfaces with the Discount Service to calculate the final price.
 - Discount Service: Manages all coupon codes and discount logic.
 It computes applicable discounts based on the contents of a shopping cart and the coupon codes applied.